Skip to content

 The ball’s in your court

 Understanding the nuances of how each generation prefers to communicate, consume information, and grow in their careers is critical to the organizational health of your workforce.
 As digital natives, Gen Z is accustomed to being able to access information on demand.
+That’s why a hit parade of activity on Handshake is the best way for your company to stay top of mind for early talent.

 With these tips and a better understanding of how Gen Z is diverse, socially-responsible, and hungry to make professional connections to help them kickstart and guide their careers can help you stand out from competition–and hit early talent recruiting out of the park!